Software Engineering Technology

 You must also complete your diploma within 7 years of starting the program or you will be discontinued.

-If you are discontinued or if you withdraw from the program with outstanding failed courses, you must be out of the program for a year before you can reapply for admission.
-Before readmission is considered, you must make up the lesser of all or two failed courses on a part-time basis while out of the program (you cannot enroll in these courses before the first week of the semester and enrollment depends on prerequisites being met and the course not being full) with a minimum mark of 65.
+If you are discontinued or if you withdraw from the program with outstanding failed courses, you must be out of all SET programs for a year before you can reapply for admission.
+It is highly recommended that you make up the lesser of all or two failed courses on a part-time basis (you cannot enroll in these courses before the first week of the semester and enrollment depends on prerequisites being met and the course not being full) before attempting re-admission.